tvrzna/emptty/README.md

 `AUTOLOGIN_SESSION` The default session used, if Autologin is enabled.
 If session is not found in list of session, it proceeds to manual selection.

+`AUTOLOGIN_MAX_RETRY` If Autologin is enabled and session does not start correctly, the number of retries in short period is kept to eventually stop the infinite loop of restarts. -1 is for infinite retries, 0 is for no retry.
+Default value is 2.

 `LANG` defines locale for all users.
 Default value is "en_US.UTF-8"

 `DBUS_LAUNCH` Prepends "dbus-launch" before desktop command.
 Default value is true.
 If `.emptty` is handled as script, this config is overriden to false.